pachyderm/docs-content/latest/set-up/cloud-deploy/aws-secret-manager.md

   activateEnterprise: true
 ```

-Your Secrets Manager is now configured to provide credential values to your cluster, you can go back to your [installation of {{% productName %}}](../aws-deploy-pachyderm/#3-create-an-s3-bucket)  instructions.
+Your Secrets Manager is now configured to provide credential values to your cluster.